CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling/README.md

 # Basic data handling in python

-What to do after I get tables (e.g. ".csv") form FIJI or any other image analysis software
+Throughout this session we will concentrate on what to do after we get results tables (e.g. ".csv") form FIJI or any other image analysis software.
+Most people would take the tables, load them in a spreadsheet program, such as Microsfots Excel, and then continue from there with figure generation and statistical testing.
+Here I showcase the option of using Python, in combination with Jupyter Notebooks for these tasks.

 ## Learning outcome

-Basic understanding of Python for data exploration
+* Basic understanding of Python for data exploration

-How to install Data Science packages using conda environments
+* How to install Data Science packages using conda environments

-How to use VS Code to run and create jupyter notebooks
+* How to use VS Code to run and create Jupyter Notebooks

-How to store and share your environment via .yml files
+* How to store and share your environment via ```.yml``` files

-How to load ".csv" files
+* How to load ```.csv``` files

-How to concatenate (combine) data tables
+* How to concatenate (combine) data tables

+* How to export data tables into ```.csv``` files or Excel sheets

-How to do basic plots, e.g. scatter, bars and violin plots
+* How to do basic plots, e.g. scatter, bars and violin plots

 ## Prerequisites

-To save time, students in this demo will not have to install [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt) or [VS Code](https://code.visualstudio.com/docs).
-However, we write down some instructions on how to do this below.
+To save time during the session, students will hace access to a work station with already installed [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) (Anaconda Prompt), [VS Code](https://code.visualstudio.com/docs), and [git](link to github TODO) command line tools.
+However, we write some instructions for those following off site.

-## What is python
+## What is python?

 This is better answered by looking at online resources such as: https://www.python.org/doc/essays/blurb/

-In the context of our course the most important question is [why is python used in data science.](https://learnpython.com/blog/why-python-used-for-science/)
+In the context of our course the most important question is [why is python used in data science?](https://learnpython.com/blog/why-python-used-for-science/)

+I hope that by the end of the session you will understand why so many people are moving to Python to do data analysis tasks, from the most basic to the most advanced.

-## How to install python via conda
+## How to install Python via conda

-To make things easier we will be using [conda to install python and manage our virtual environments.](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) Think of a [virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) as a box (directory) that contains a specific collection tools (e.g. python + packages) that you have installed.
+To make things easier we will be using [conda to install python and manage our virtual environments.](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html) Think of a [virtual environment](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) as a box (directory) that contains a specific collection tools (e.g. Python + packages) that you have installed.
 The good thing is that you can have different boxes/environments, and if you change one environment, your other environments are not affected.
 To work with them we will then "activate" the box we want to use.

+After working with FIJI during the course, the concept of virtual environments is very similar as having multiple versions of FIJI by keeping different copies in different folders.

 ## Step 1: Creating a conda env with python 3.9

+**Prerequisite** to go over these steps you need to have installed ```conda```, and the anaconda prompt on your computer.

 S1.1 Open an Anaconda Promt:

 * Go to Windows icon -> search for "anaconda" -> open Anaconda Prompt (Anaconda 3)

-S1.2 Create a new conda environment for python using this command in the promt:
+S1.2 Create a new conda environment for Python using this command in the promt:

 ```
 > conda create -y -n bias-env -c conda-forge python=3.9
 ```

+After ```conda``` has done its job you have created a new "box" containing a copy of Python version 3.9.
+The name of this environment is ```bias-env``` and as ```conda```channel we have used ```conda-forge```.
+Think of a conda channel as buying your products from a specific shop. ```conda-forge``` is my favorite store, but this discussion is a bit out of the scope of the session.

 S1.3 Now activate your conda environment: